MaterializeInc/materialize/doc/user/content/transform-data/temporal-filters.md

 However, this all changed with temporal filters, which need to do something more clever than just drop or retain things.
 Let's talk through what they need to do first, before we see how they go about doing it.

 In [differential dataflow](https://github.com/TimelyDataflow/differential-dataflow), which lies in wait underneath Materialize, dataflow operators consume and produce ***updates***: triples of `(data, time, diff)`.
 The `data` is the data payload: the values in the columns of your individual records.
 The `time` is the logical timestamp at which the change should take effect.
-The `diff` is .. a signed integer let's say, that says how the occurence count of `data` should change: positive numbers indicate additions, negative numbers indicate deletions.
+The `diff` is .. a signed integer let's say, that says how the occurrence count of `data` should change: positive numbers indicate additions, negative numbers indicate deletions.
 Each stream of updates describes a continually changing collection, whose contents can be determined at any time by accumulating up the appropriate updates.

 The traditional (non-temporal) filter responds to `(data, time, diff)` triples by applying a predicate to `data`, and either dropping or retaining the triple based on what it sees.
-However, if we did that with a temporal predicate only at the moment we received the update, I guess using the current `mz_logical_timestamp()`, we wouldn't do the right thing at all.
+However, if we did that with a temporal predicate only at the moment we received the update, I guess using the current `mz_now()`, we wouldn't do the right thing at all.
 We might drop the record as being too early yet, oblivious to the fact that the record should re-appear in the future.
 Similarly, if the record should be removed in the future, evaluating the predicate ***now*** doesn't have the right effect.

 The temporal filter is somewhat less traditional than its non-temporal counterpart.
 Rather than drop or retain records ***right now***, it will schedule the insertion and deletion of records in the future.

 The temporal filter operator looks for predicates of the form

 ```
-mz_logical_timestamp() CMP_OP EXPRESSION
+mz_now() CMP_OP EXPRESSION
 ```

-where `CMP_OP` is a comparison operation other than `!=` (*i.e.* the operators `=`, `<`, `<=`, `>`, `>=` and things like `BETWEEN` that reduce to them) and `EXPRESSION` is an expression that does not contain `mz_logical_timestamp()`.
-Roughly, the expression is a function of `data`, and once we evaluate it we get a bound on `mz_logical_timestamp()`.
+where `CMP_OP` is a comparison operation other than `!=` (*i.e.* the operators `=`, `<`, `<=`, `>`, `>=` and things like `BETWEEN` that reduce to them) and `EXPRESSION` is an expression that does not contain `mz_now()`.
+Roughly, the expression is a function of `data`, and once we evaluate it we get a bound on `mz_now()`.
 If we have several comparisons, we end up with bounds, maybe lower and maybe upper, which describe an interval of time.

 An update `(data, time, diff)` normally takes effect at `time` and is in then effect indefinitely.
 However, we can narrow its range of time to `[lower, upper)` by transforming the input update into two output updates: